Territorial evolution of Poland: 1672

+1676

+Part of Podolia restored to Poland under King John III Sobieski.

 1686

 The Eternal Peace Treaty of 1686 was a treaty between the Tsardom of Russia and the Polish–Lithuanian Commonwealth signed on May 6, 1686, in Moscow.
 It confirmed the earlier Truce of Andrusovo of 1667.
-The treaty secured Russia's possession of the Left-bank Ukraine, Zaporozh'ye, Seversk lands, the cities of Chernihiv, Starodub, and Smolensk and its outskirts, while Poland retained Right-bank Ukraine.
+The treaty secured Russia's possession of the Left-bank Ukraine, Zaporizhzhia, Seversk lands, the cities of Chernihiv, Starodub, and Smolensk and its outskirts, while Poland retained Right-bank Ukraine.

 1699

-The Treaty of Karlowitz, or Treaty of Karlovci, was signed on January 26, 1699, in Sremski Karlovci, a town in modern-day Serbia.
-The Treaty of Karlowitz was signed following a two-month congress between the Ottoman Empire and the Holy League of 1684, a coalition of various European powers including the Habsburg Monarchy, the Polish–Lithuanian Commonwealth, the Republic of Venice, and the Russia of Peter I Alekseyevich.
+The Treaty of Karlowitz, or Treaty of Karlovci, was signed on January 26, 1699, in Sremski Karlovci, a town in modern-day Serbia, following a two-month congress between the Ottoman Empire and the Holy League of 1684, a coalition of various European powers including the Habsburg Monarchy, the Polish–Lithuanian Commonwealth, the Republic of Venice, and the Russia of Peter I Alekseyevich.
 The treaty concluded the Austro-Ottoman War of 1683–1697, in which the Ottoman side had finally been defeated at the Battle of Senta.
-The Ottomans ceded most of Hungary, Transylvania, and Slavonia to Austria while Podolia returned to Poland.
-Most of Dalmatia passed to Venice, along with the Morea (the Peloponnesus peninsula) and Crete.
+The Ottomans returned the remainder of Podolia to Poland.

 1772

 In February 1772, an agreement for the partition of the Polish–Lithuanian Commonwealth was signed in Vienna.
 Early in August Russian, Prussian and Austrian troops simultaneously entered the Commonwealth and occupied the provinces agreed upon among themselves.

 By the first partition in 1772, the Polish–Lithuanian Commonwealth lost about 211000 km2 (30% of its territory, amounting at that time to about 733000 km2), with a population of over four to five million people (about a third of its population of 14 million before the partition).
+Prussia annexed Warmia, Powiśle, northern Greater Poland and most of Polish Pomerania, except for the city of Gdańsk, which remained a Polish exclave.
+Austria annexed a large portion of southern Poland with the major city of Lwów.
+Russia annexed territories in the north-east and east, in historic Latgale and White Ruthenia.